 Another popular way to make cold brew coffee is by using a slow drip unit.
 There are many different types readily available in the marketplace but one of my favorites is the Bruer.
 The Bruer is super easy to use and watching the slow drips of coffee can become somewhat hypnotic over the 6 plus hours it takes to finish its brew cycle.
 Have I sparked your interest?

 Iwaki (Cold Drip Method)

 Another slow cold drip coffee maker that is very similar to the above Bruer is the Iwaki.
 The Iwaki operates in almost the same way but has no drip regulator valve.
-This isn't really a big deal, it just means that you will have to experiment with different grinds of coffee until you find the sweet spot.
+This isn’t really a big deal, it just means that you will have to experiment with different grinds of coffee until you find the sweet spot.
 The Iwaki is a lot cheaper when compared to the Bruer.
 Want to know more?
-You can read my full review of the Iwaki here.
+You can read my full Iwaki review.

 French Press (Full Immersion Method)

 If you have a French press you can actually make cold brew at home without having to spend any money on a new brewer and to be honest, it’s super easy and tastes just as good if not better than cold brew using one of the above coffee makers.
-If you want to know more about making cold brew in a French Press I have written a full and detailed brew guide which can be found here.
+If you want to know more?
+Make sure to read my guide on how to make cold brew in a French Press.

 Japanese Iced Coffee is Quick And Easy!
 (Psst… it’s NOT Cold Brew)

 So what happens if you don’t want to wait up to 12 hours for a glass of cold brew coffee?
 You still need that cold caffeine fix, huh?
 Not problem, what you need is a Japanese Iced coffee.